A family of graphs that cannot occur as character degree graphs of solvable groups: Infinite Family

-\bcpf We will show that $p_1$ satisfies the hypotheses of Lemma 2.3.
+\begin{claim} The group $G$ does not have a normal Sylow $p_1$-subgroup or Sylow $p_2$-subgroup. \end{claim} \begin{proof} We will show that $p_1$ satisfies the hypotheses of Lemma \ref{third}.
 Note we have $\rho=\rho(G)\setminus\{p_1,p_2,q_1\}$ and $\pi=\{p_2,q_1\}$.
 Since $p_2$ and $q_1$ are not adjacent, we have that $\pi=\pi_1\cup\pi_2$, where $\pi_1=\{q_1\}$ and $\pi_2=\{p_2\}$.
 We have previously shown that $q_1$ and $q_2$ are strongly admissible, and note that $p_2$ is adjacent to $q_2$.
 The last hypothesis we verify is that there exists another vertex in $\rho$ that is not adjacent to $p_2$.
-Since $\Gamma$ was assumed to have at least five vertices, we know there exists another vertex $p_i$, $i>4$, in $\Gamma$ that is not adjacent to $p_2$.
-Thus, we satisfy the hypotheses of Lemma 2.3, and therefore $G$ does not have a normal Sylow $p_1$-subgroup.
-By symmetry of $\Gamma$, a similar argument works for $p_2$. \ecpf \\
+Since $\Gamma$ was assumed to have at least five vertices, we know there exists another vertex in $\Gamma$ that is not adjacent to $p_2$.
+Thus, we satisfy the hypotheses of Lemma \ref{third}, and therefore $G$ does not have a normal Sylow $p_1$-subgroup.
+By symmetry of $\Gamma$, a similar argument works for $p_2$. \end{proof}

 We have shown that $G$ has no normal nonabelian Sylow subgroups.
 Let $F$ be the Fitting subgroup of $G$.
 We note that $\rho(G)=\pi(|G:F|)$, and thus $\rho(G)=\rho(G/\Phi(G))$, where $\Phi(G)$ is the Frattini subgroup of $G$.
 We next work to show $\Phi(G)=1$.
 The following claim is under the assumption that $q_1$ and $q_2$ are not adjacent in $\Gamma$.
-Afterwards, we will provide another claim for the case when they are adjacent.\\
+Afterwards, we will provide another claim for the case when they are adjacent.